 How Rainman the Rainwater Harvesting System works

-Rain falls and is collected form your roof via your gullies and downpipes.
+Rain falls and is collected from your roof via your gullies and downpipes.
 Usually this would divert to soakaway however the Rainman System is an interruption between building and soakaway.

 The clean water filtered is stored in a concrete underground tank.
 By using an underground tank, the water is stored in dark and cool conditions.
 Here the second cleaning step takes place the rainwater Calmed Inlet supplies lower layers of the stored water with oxygenated water.
 This oxygen rich water prevents anaerobic reducing conditions forming in the storage tank and the water stays fresh.

-The pump intake floats suspended just below the water surface where the cleanest water lies.
-From this position the water is abstracted by the pump.
+The pump intake floats suspended just below the water surface where the cleanest water lies, the water is then abstracted by the pump from this position.
 A ball float, filled with air, suspends the intake valve, which has a further filter.
 Usually the Floating Pump Intake has a check valve

 The Submersible pump can pump the water directly to the point of use, or pump up to a header tank in the attic.
-The pump will keep the pressure at 1 BAR and up to a maximum of 4 BAR.
-The pump will start operating automatically as the pressure in the line drops, ie. when a tap is turned on, then the pump will restore the pressure in the pipe.
-The pump will pump 20-80 litres/minute up to a maximum head of 30m.
+The pressure of the pump will keep at 1 BAR and up to a maximum of 4 BAR, then the pump will start operating automatically as the pressure in the line drops.
+When a tap is turned on, it will restore the pressure in the pipe.
+It will then pump 20-80 litres/minute up to a maximum head of 30m.

 The function of the mains top up is to allow mains water, where available, to top up the tank when the water level drops to a minimum level.
 The system will allow approximately 200 litres at a time into the tank until rainwater enters the tank again.
 The mains top up system also prevents any water being siphoned out of the RAINMAN tank which can happen in other rainwater systems.